MoeinT/azure-covid-project/README.md

 ## Pipeline and activities in Azure Data Factory

 - **Data Ingestion —** Created a pipeline in Azure Data Factory that would automatically ingest data from the ECDC website on a schedule basis.
 Added a trigger that would run the pipeline once every week when the data gets updated on the website.
-All the required resources have been created, mananged and maintained using Infrastructure as Code with [Terraform](https://www.terraform.io/).
-See the sections below for more details.
+All the required resources have been created, mananged and maintained using Infrastructure as Code (IaC) with [Terraform](https://www.terraform.io/).
+See the sections below for more details on IaC.

 ## Infrastructure as code (IaC)